-During 2015, he has been active in writing entries for encyclopedias: six entries for The Great Events in Religion: An Encyclopedia of Pivotal Events in Religious History (English), and five entries for the Great Islamic Encyclopedia (Persian).
+He has written multiple entries for encyclopedias: six entries for The Great Events in Religion: An Encyclopedia of Pivotal Events in Religious History (English), and five entries for the Great Islamic Encyclopedia (Persian).

-He has published articles in Persian and English including:
+He has published articles in both Persian and English including:

 He has also translated multiple books, articles, and book chapters, about music, art, and philosophy, into Persian for publication in Iran.

 He was the winner of the second prize for publishing and research at the University of Applied Science and Technology, Iran, 2013.